Thanks for visiting! About Mary Stone

 It’s a joy to help others beautify their surroundings to create a place of respite and peace.
 I believe in creating gardens and landscapes that embrace the glories of nature and specialize in designing plant and hardscape combinations that are out of the ordinary while respecting our dear earth.

-I began digging in the dirt, thanks to Mom, who introduced me to gardening via 4H.
+Thanks to Mom, I began digging in the dirt, who introduced me to gardening via 4H.
 Once old enough to tag along, I became her ‘assistant’ and produce picker at a garden center where she worked.
 The marvel of food and flowers growing in the dirt became rooted in me.
 I often reminisce about Grandpa, a dairy farmer by trade.
 He lived with us his last few years and hand-dug and sat vigil to his vegetable garden graced with sunflowers watching overhead (my addition).